-- 1. The playoff structure will be decided by the Team Handball Commissioner with the approval of the ASAA Executive Director.
-There will still be flexibility in the playoff structure to allow for an even spread of teams in each pool in each tier. - 2.
-Teams that withdraw from Provincials following the confirmation of the Provincial schedule may be subject to the ASAA no-show fee of \$250. - 3.
-Vacancies in Provincial berths will be filled by the Team Handball Commissioner with the approval of the ASAA Executive Director.
+- i.
+The playoff structure will be decided by the Team Handball Commissioner with the approval of the ASAA Executive Director.
+There will still be flexibility in the playoff structure to allow for an even spread of teams in each pool in each tier. - ii.
+Teams that withdraw from provincials following the confirmation of the Provincial schedule may be subject to the ASAA no-show fee of \$250. - iii.
+Vacancies in provincial berths will be filled by the Team Handball

+Commissioner with the approval of the ASAA Executive Director.

-- A. The Provincial finals will be played on the last Thursday, Friday and Saturday of April.
-The event may be condensed to only Friday & Saturday based on gym availability upon approval from the ASAA Executive and Commissioner. - B. Length of Provincial Tournament games will be two twenty five minute halves and a five minute half time.
-This is in accordance with the ATHF rules of the game.
+- A. The provincial championship will be played on the 2nd Thursday, Friday and Saturday of May.
+The event may be condensed to only Friday and Saturday based on gym availability upon approval from the ASAA Executive and Team Handball Commissioner. - B. Length of provincial championship games will be two twenty five minute halves and a five minute half time.
+This is in accordance with the (ATHF) rules of the game.